learn-co-students/module-2-code-challenge-round-1-nyc01-seng-ft-04-mod-2-code-challenge---pizza-restaurants-1590156306/README.md

 There are three models in the domain: Restaurant, Pizza, and a join model RestaurantPizza.

 Each Restaurant can have many Pizzas.
 Each Pizza can belong to multiple Restaurants.
+Res --< Join >-- Pizza

 ## What You Already Have